An old UNESCO heritage site and a vibrant young city

 We dock at Dong Thien Cung, a spectacular cave that is millions of years old.
 Our guide takes us inside for a tour and points at all the stalagmites and stalactites.
-At every turn we see more beautiful rock formations and while we try to capture them, it’s hard to take good pictures.
+At every turn we see more beautiful rock formations.
+An although we try to capture them, it’s hard to take good pictures that do them justice.

-Our next stop is another dock, this one out in the water, where we have the opportunity to get into kayaks and explore the bay and the rock formations more up close and personal.
+Our next stop is another dock, this one out in the water.
+Here we have the opportunity to get into kayaks and explore the bay.
+This allows us to see the rock formations more up close and personal.
 After an hour or so of kayaking, we climb back onto the boat.
 We are hungry so the wonderful lunch prepared by our own personal chef is a welcome treat.
 Served with cold beer and wine, we couldn’t ask for anything more.

 Hanoi is a wonderful city.
-We explore the famous temple of literature, have a Banh-mi sandwich in the original banh-mi shop and are taken by bike on a tour of the old town.
-We have lunch at Bun cha Huong Lien, the local restaurant where Anthony Bourdain and Obama had their famous meal together.
+We explore the famous temple of literature and have a Banh-mi sandwich in the original banh-mi shop.
+We are taken by bike on a tour of the old town.
+Lunch is at Bun cha Huong Lien, the local restaurant where Anthony Bourdain and Obama had their famous meal together.
 That lunch not only put this restaurant on the map, but in addition it thought people about local food and habits.
 Or as Obama reflected after Anthony’s tragic dead:

 “Low plastic stool, cheap but delicious noodles, cold Hanoi beer.
 This is how I’ll remember Tony.
 He taught us about food — but more importantly, about its ability to bring us together.
 To make us a little less afraid of the unknown.

 Obama’s pictures are covering the wall and every table has a menu with “the Obama combo”.
-We decide we have to try that and minutes later we are served Bun Cha: grilled pork, noodles, herbs with a side of dipping sauce and fried seafood rolls.
-We wash it all down with a cold Hanoi beer.
-It’s simple, it’s delicious and it’s ridiculously cheap.
+We decide we have to try that and minutes later we are served Bun Cha.
+A dish of grilled pork, noodles, herbs with a side of dipping sauce and fried seafood rolls.
+A cold Hanoi beer to wash it all down with, it’s simple, it’s delicious and it’s ridiculously cheap.
 Lunch for the eight of us is less than $25.